 When Should a Startup Create Their First Financial Forecast?

 Create your first financial projection early.
 Ideally, you have tested the feasibility of your business concept and run your first financial forecast before you write your first business plan.
 All of these steps should happen before you incorporate the business and build prototype products.
 You’ll want all of these pieces completed before you approach your first potential investor.
+Moreover, organize training for your team for practical knowledge with the help of the best finra study materials and examine the best practices of successful companies.

 How Is a Financial Forecast Created?